Geodels/gospl/docs/tech_guide/strat.rst

 The model has the capability to consider two lithologies to simulate the first order behaviour of different sediment sizes on  sediment transport and subsequent deposition.
 Specifically it allows to represent the efficiency of transport of fine grains against coarser ones in the marine environment by enabling the fine fraction to be transported over longer distances.

-When the dual lithology is activated in :mod:`gospl`, the erosion, transport and deposition of the different proportions of sediments are recorded at any given time steps.
+When the dual lithology is activated in goSPL, the erosion, transport and deposition of the different proportions of sediments are recorded at any given time steps.
 This requires to keep track of the **fine fraction** in all layers previously deposited, and therefore is computationally much more demanding than simulation with only one sediment type.
 In this case, several assumptions are made. **First**, the model assumes that the volume of rock eroded using the :ref:`stream power law <ero>` accounts for both the solid and void phase. **Second**, the volume of each eroded lithology corresponds to the solid phase only and has the same composition (volume of fine versus coarse) as the eroded stratigraphic layers. **Third**, for sediment deposited inland in depression, the coarser sediments are deposited first and the finest sediments follow in case the depressions have not already been over-filled.

 Inland deposits thicknesses and composition are then updated and recorded in the top stratigraphic layer and the porosities are set to uncompacted sediments values.